Not over yet

 ‘You won’t like them.’

-‘We don’t know what hold they really have, Laura.
-I don’t push the idea, you asked me.
-It could easily be Jan de Vries, anyone from that lot in London, any of them, including this Jenny.’
+‘We don’t know what hold they really have, Laura, I’m not pushing the idea, you asked me what I thought.
+It could easily be Jan de Vries, it could be any of that lot in London, it could be this Jenny.’

 ‘I fear it might be.
 That’s difficult to get the head around.’

 She was starting to become uneasy with Haas, with his little references.
 She’d need to disappear but not the way she felt Haas and Jenny had in mind.
 Even now it would be nice to get back with Laura but she knew Sis and her suspicious nature.
-She really needed Laura now.
+She could really have done with Laura now.